 I don’t like to puncture anyone’s bubble, but I am compelled to point out that this is a highly artificial situation.
 Many of these animals are removed from their natural environment and raised together, and/or they are all well fed and well taken care of.
 Many of these animals have not had to kill or escape predators to survive, and in fact some of them are the result of generations of selective breeding to make them docile.

-Furthermore, in the case of carnivores, what is not shown in the video is that they are fed meat or meat-based foods.
+Furthermore, in the case of carnivores, what is not shown in the videos is that they are fed meat or meat-based foods.
 The “ghastly carnage” has already taken place at the slaughterhouse.
-Countless hapless farm animals have given up the ghost so that these animals could be well nourished and in the mood to be cute, warm, snuggly, and lovey dovey-for the video.
+Countless hapless farm animals have given up the ghost so that these animals could be well nourished and in the mood to be cute, warm, snuggly, and lovey dovey-for the videos.
 The truth is that, left alone to themselves, the lion and the lamb will NEVER lie down together because lions and other felines like cats are obligatory carnivores.
 The particular evolutionary processes that gave rise to these animals have made them dependent on nutrients found in meat.
 In their natural environment, if carnivores don’t eat meat they die.
 If these nutrients are included in a diet, even a synthetic one, they can survive, but this requires human intervention.
 And this is what these videos are all about: human intervention.

 As humans beings we tend to extrapolate our emotions to animals, and there may even be neurological reasons for why we do this.
 Nevertheless, while there is ample evidence that many species of animals are not merely robots driven by instinct, and that they display what we would call “emotions”, it has to be understood that it is difficult to establish equivalence between human and animal emotions, or even behaviors for that matter.
 On a pleasant day we may walk down the street whistling a tune because we feel particularly cheerful, but a bird on a nearby branch may be singing just to attract a mate.